Cytori Cell Therapy™ is for investigational use in the United States.

 - 19. Daumas, A. et al. “Long-term follow-up after autologous adipose-derived stromal vascular fraction injection into fingers in systemic sclerosis patients.”
 Current Research in Translational Medicine.
 2016.

-It is well-known that many very common chemotherapeutic drugs have significant side effects.
+It is well-known that many very common chemotherapy drugs have significant side effects.
 These side effects are usually caused by the fact that normal healthy tissues such as the heart or nervous system are sensitive to the same toxic effect that allows the drug to attack the cancer.
 Published studies have reported that nanomedicines used in oncology can reduce toxicity towards non-tumor cells by packaging the drug inside liposomes that create a barrier between the drug and tissues.21 These liposomes are essentially very tiny bubbles of lipid with a water-filled interior containing the drug.

 Cutaway image of a liposome showing chemotherapy payload

 Blood vessels in tumors are different from those in normal healthy tissues in that they are leakier and will allow these small particles to pass out of the bloodstream into the tissue.
 As a result, the drug-filled liposomes preferentially accumulate in tumor tissue selectively sparing normal, healthy tissue.
 20

 This approach is designed to retain the efficacy of the chemotherapy drug while reducing its side effects and potentially allows use of higher, more effective doses of chemotherapy without increasing side effects.